-The Australian Government is developing an Aviation White Paper to set out the Australian Government's policy agenda for the aviation sector to 2050.
-The Australian Government wants the safest aviation sector in the world - one that supports an Australia that is open to the world, provides reliable and accessible services to passengers, protects consumers and leads the transition to net zero.
-The Government recognises the critical role aviation plays for regional communities in northern Australia, especially to support critical services such as health care, education and freight.
+The Australian Government is developing an Aviation White Paper to set out the Australian Government's policy agenda for the aviation sector out to 2050.
+The Australian Government wants the safest aviation sector in the world, one which supports an Australia open to the world, provides reliable and accessible services to passengers, protects consumers and leads the transition to net zero.
+The Government recognises the critical role aviation plays for regional communities in northern Australia, especially to support critical services such as healthcare, education and freight.
 The Aviation Green Paper was released on 7 September 2023.